 Please take some time to read this handbook.
 It will make it easier for your family to use some of the ideas being introduced at school.

-Take these ideas and talk about them at home.
+Talk about these ideas at home.
 Most families find that the ideas presented in the program are helpful to everyone.
 After all, we would all welcome less conflict and tension in our lives.